“Tell me and I will forget. Show me and I may remember. Involve me and I will understand”. (Confucius circa 450BC)

 Students are therefore encultured into a way of reasoning and acting that supports their transition into and development within the pharmacy profession.

 APPEL’s experiential learning placements will be provided in a variety of practice settings from community and hospital pharmacy to industry and Role Emerging Practice (REP) settings.
 This enables students to be exposed to a variety of practice settings throughout the integrated pharmacy programme, so that the depth and breadth of experience provided to the student will be wide and varied.

 Tasks will be assigned to the students while on their experiential placements.
 This structured learning is intended to provide students with a planned approach and to meet programme and experiential learning goals, with Trainers involved in planning and feedback.
 This allows the student to develop the required competencies, which are aligned to professional entry requirements, over the five-year programme.

-The invaluable role of the Supervisor and Preceptor is that of helping to nurture the knowledge, skills, behaviours, and values of the student along their journey of experiential learning.
+The invaluable role of an APPEL Trainer is that of helping to nurture the knowledge, skills, behaviours, and values of the student along their journey of experiential learning.
 Supervisors, Preceptors, and Senior Preceptors are integral to the students’ transition to a pharmacist.
-Supervising students also provides the Supervisors and Preceptors with the opportunity to develop new skills, to nurture and promote the profession of pharmacy, and to influence the education of our future colleagues.
+Supervising students also provides the Trainers with the opportunity to develop new skills, to nurture and promote the profession of pharmacy, and to influence the education of our future colleagues.

 Lewis, L.H. & Williams C.J.
 (1994).
 In Jackson, L. & Caffarella R.S.
 (Eds.)
 Experiential Learning: A New Approach.